Golf Tips For Beginners

 ----------------------------------------------------------------------------------

-Jack Moorehouse is the author of the best-selling book “How To Break 80 And Shoot Like The Pros.”
+Jack Moorehouse is the author of the best-selling book How To Break 80 And Shoot Like The Pros.”
 He is NOT a golf pro, rather a working man that has helped thousands of golfers from all seven continents lower their handicap immediately.
-He has a free weekly newsletter with the latest golf tips, golf lessons and golf instruction.
+He has a with the latest golf tips, golf lessons and golf instruction.

-0 comments:
+No comments: